16th Dec 2021 |

 Student B’s answer is better as it uses more vocabulary and a more complex sentence structure.

 Giving one or two examples for each question is good but try not to speak for too long on each question in this section as you may repeat yourself and this may affect your coherence scores.
 If you are satisfied that you have answered the question, stop talking!
+Practicing with common IELTS speaking topics can help you manage your timing effectively.

 Time yourself when you practice